 The Royal Armouries Museum houses a huge collection of arms and armour, with more than 75,000 objects from across the world and throughout history from medieval times to the present day.
 It’s just a short walk from Leeds City Centre, or you can hop on a water taxi from Granary Wharf to take you there for just £1 donation.

 The museum is filled with fascinating artefacts, brought to life with models, drawings and splendid displays.
-I loved the Japanese gallery, which had armour and weapons from Japanese shoguns and samurai, which was fascinating to see up close, and to understand why the style of swords were designed to target weak points in the armour.
+I loved the Japanese gallery, which had armour and weapons from Japanese shoguns and samurai, which was fascinating to see up close and to understand how the style of swords was designed to target weak points in the armour.

 I was also impressed with the only remaining almost complete elephant armour in any public collection in the world – displayed on a full-sized model elephant, which is quite a sight!
 One of the other big attractions is the armour of King Henry VIII, which the king himself wore for a tournament in France.